 At a certain altitude, we went above the clouds and something amazing appeared to us.
 It turned out that the whole time we were at the bottom of an ocean…. an ocean of clouds, which flowed freely into the Norwegian Sea creating a spectacular waterfall of clouds.

 Mountains always impress with something unique.
-Such a peaceful, quiet, and pleasant place can only be found on Norwegian peaks.
+Such a tranquil, quiet, and pleasant place.
+You can find such peace only on Norwegian peaks.

 Segla has a vertical wall falling straight into the sea.
 The view from the top is stunning and to some extent stressful.
 It’s simply breathtaking.
 More photos from this climb here: Segla Mountain.